Saint Francis Borgia – Second Founder of the Jesuits

 And so it was that the good Leonor died in 1546, and Francis, in his mid-thirties, decided now was the time to fulfil his call from childhood, and sought entrance to the Jesuits as a novice.
 He was accepted, and quickly moved up the ranks of the militant order, founding a dozen colleges in Spain, eventually becoming superior-general in 1565.
 He further solidified Ignatius’ band of men, which had grown by leaps and bounds (the initial idea was to cap the Jesuits at a biblical 72 members, and I will leave the reader to discern what might have unfolded had that been stuck to), founding the Collegium Romanum, which became the Gregorian University in Rome.
 Father Francis was the adviser of the great leaders of the day, of kings, potentates and princes, moving history via the great hinge of all history, the human conscience.

 And it was with a good conscience that Francis died on September 30th, 1572, his holiness recognized throughout Christendom.
 He was beatified by Urban VIII in 1624 (the same year that Galileo, who would come into conflict with the same pope, wrote his seminal scientific work, the Assayer, which began the scientist’s many-year battle also with the Jesuits – perhaps things may have turned out different had Francis still been alive).
 Francis Borgia was then canonized by Clement X in 1670, and this day chosen for his memorial, as the one closest to his death not already taken.
-He is no longer in the universal calendar, but it’s good to remember this great saint, who did so much for Christ’s Church, and to beseech his intercession for the Jesuits, and the current Pope who shares his name, who are sowing much confusion.
+He is no longer in the universal calendar, but it’s good to remember this great saint, who did so much for Christ’s Church, and to beseech his intercession for the Jesuits – not what they once were – along the current Pope who shares his name.
 In the midst of his own tumultuous era, he kept his peace of soul, and his eyes on the prize, and would that all of us did the same.

 Saint Francis Borgia, ora pro nobis! +